 The Rainbow Fish Book

-This adorable book by Marcus Pfister tells a lovely story about a beautiful, lonely and more than a little vain, fish.
+This adorable book by Marcus Pfister, tells a lovely story about a beautiful, lonely and more than a little vain, fish.
 Throughout the course of the book, Rainbow Fish learns how to make friends by sharing his beautiful shiny scales and transforms himself into a joyful, selfless fish with lots of friends.
+To purchase this book on Amazon, click on the picture below.

 Rainbow Fish Activities for Kindergarten